SwizzPop/ChickenJockey/README.md

 4 - Copy directory and its contents to WoW\Interface\Addons\

 ### Usage
-1 - Open with /cj, /chickenjockey or the minimap button
+1 - Open with /cj, /chickenjockey or the ugly-as-sin minimap button
 2 - Enter an item id you found at https://www.wowhead.com/classic/
 2a - Example: https://www.wowhead.com/classic/item=12544, the item id is 12544
 3 - Click 'Fetch'